autowarefoundation/autoware-documentation/docs/design/autoware-architecture/map/index.md

   - The name of the projection method used to convert between local and global coordinates
   - The parameters of the projection method (depending on the projection method)

-For further information, please refer to [the Readme of `map_projection_loader` in Autoware Universe](https://github.com/autowarefoundation/autoware.universe/tree/main/map/map_projection_loader/README.md).
+For further information, please refer to [the readme of `map_projection_loader` in Autoware Universe](https://github.com/autowarefoundation/autoware.universe/tree/main/map/map_projection_loader/README.md).